Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Related Work

-More recently, there have been debates over the practicality of continual learning setups.
-Studies like \citet{davidson2020sequential} have shown that as networks learn more tasks, they improve in learning speed and reduce forgetting.
-In large models, studies suggest that pre-trained vision classifiers can undertake continual learning with ease, by either freezing or fine-tuning representations \citep{janson2022simple,lee2023pre,fini2022self}.
-In the language domain, research also suggests that LLMs exhibit emerging continual learning capabilities \citep{scialom2022fine,ke2022continual}.
+\paragraph{Continual Learning} Continual learning~\cite{chen2018lifelong, madotto2021continual, qin2022LFPT5, razdaibiedina2023progressive} addresses a simplified setup where a model sequentially learns a set of tasks without revision.
+Recently, there have been debates over the practicality of continual learning setups.
+Studies like~\cite{davidson2020sequential} have shown that as networks learn more tasks, they improve in learning speed and reduce forgetting.
+In large models, studies suggest that pre-trained vision classifiers can undertake continual learning with ease, by either freezing or fine-tuning representations~\citep{janson2022simple,lee2023pre,fini2022self}.
+In the language domain, research also suggests that LLMs exhibit emerging continual learning capabilities~\citep{scialom2022fine,ke2022continual}.
+Nevertheless, it is uncommon in real environments for tasks to occur only once yet for an agent to need to retain them.
 Unlike prior literature on continual learning, our research uniquely focuses on sequential learning environments with cyclic repetition.
-Our work extends interleaved training \citep{mayo2023multitask} to a larger number of tasks, specifically investigating the emergent \methodname{} phenomenon in cyclic training.
-This finding adds to the above literature by demonstrating a new mechanism by which large networks can avoid or recover from catastrophic interference.